-Everything about Bonnefond, Cote Rotie, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Bonnefond, Cote Rotie with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley, Links to all Rhone Valley Wine Producer Profiles

 Bonnefond History, Overview

 Bonnefond is a family owned Cote Rotie vineyard.
 The estate is relatively new in the Northern Rhone Valley.
 It was started in 1955 with the purchase of one hectare of vines.
 The estate began to expand thanks to purchases in the early 1980’s by Charles Bonnefond.

 During the 1980’s, they sold their crop to negociants.
 By 1990, they started to bottle a portion of their harvest.
 With time, they managed to make additional purchases so that by 1995, they owned 5.5 hectares of vines in the Cote Rotie appellation.
 Today, have close to 7 hectares of vines in the appellation.